charles8ff/endless-cycle-is-no-more/README.md

 # Achieving Endless Cycle Backseated
 #### Run this code, leave your game overnight, get Reincarnation and Endless Cycle achievements

+> I am aware that v2.048 might have messed up the strategy in order to do the _fastests_ ascensions, but the script should still do the job.
+Any issues contact me here or in my socials.

 :cookie::cookie::cookie::cookie::cookie::cookie::cookie::cookie::cookie::cookie::cookie::cookie::cookie::cookie::cookie::cookie::cookie::cookie::cookie::cookie::cookie::cookie::cookie::cookie::cookie::cookie::cookie::cookie::cookie::cookie::cookie::cookie::cookie::cookie::cookie::cookie:

 > I chose to think about a bunch of code